Where degrees in computer science can take you.

 Meet the computer science faculty.

 Hartwick’s expert computer science faculty are always looking toward the future.
-That’s because they’re using an experience-enhanced education to prepare students who are meant for more.
-Students who will make a difference in the world of the future.
+That’s because they’re using an experience-enhanced education to prepare students who will make a difference in the world of the future.
 Hartwick students.

 Associate Professor and Department Chair of Computer Science